Standard ThinPrint scenario

 Printing via DMZ and into masked networks

-Rather than having to install ThinPrint Client on every end device in a remote office, it suffices to install it on a local print server or a gateway appliance.
+So that the ThinPrint Client does not have to be installed on every end device in a remote office, it is sufficient for it to be installed on a local print server.
+Alternatively the ThinPrint Hub can be used.
 The ThinPrint Client installed there receives all print data, decompresses and decrypts it and then distributes it conventionally through the office network.
 Here again, NAT poses no problem as the Connection Service resolves any NAT related issues: The ThinPrint Client connects to the Connection Service, therefore establishing a connection through which print jobs can be sent despite NAT.

 This scenario can be used beyond just Windows environments.
 All required printers are installed in V-Layer mode on a central print server.
 With these printers, it is possible to print in any Unix, SAP, AS/400 or iSeries system.
 The ThinPrint Engine installed on the central print server compresses and encrypts the print data and sends it over controlled bandwidth to the ThinPrint Client.